collin-devore/collin-devore.github.io/documents.md

 &hyphen; This document provides a concise overview of my skills and qualifications tailored to the private sector.

 [Government Sector Resume](/CollinDeVore_Resume_Government.pdf)
-- This document provides a concise overview of my skills and qualifications tailored to the government sector.
+&hyphen; This document provides a concise overview of my skills and qualifications tailored to the government sector.

 [Curriculum Vitae](/CollinDeVore_CurriculumVitae.pdf)
-- This document shows a comprehensive list of my academic journey.
+&hyphen; This document shows a comprehensive list of my academic journey.